 (a.)
 Treat Metrorail, PL, and MARC stations as "trailheads" for the bicycle transportation network.
 Besides including air pumps and repair stands at PL stations, which is still not standard practice for transit stations in the region;

 (b.) jurisdictions should work to complete various area bicycle trail projects with the deadline being the launch of the Purple Line, examples being the Metropolitan Branch Trail in DC, and the connector from Fort Totten in DC to West Hyattsville station, in Prince George's County, as well as the Central Avenue Connector in Prince George's County, which won't connect to the Purple Line, but why not use the launch as an excuse to move the project forward ("Comments on the Central Avenue Connector Trail concept (Prince George's County, Maryland").

 (c.) simultaneous with the launch of the Purple Line should be the creation and printing of a "Metropolitan Bikeways Network" map and it should be posted in Metrorail, MARC, VRE, and Purple Line stations.

 (d.)
 Create bike hubs as needed at PL/Metrorail stations.
-WMATA has secured parking, but not "bike hubs," at an increasing number of stations.
+WMATA has developed some secured parking stations, but not multifaceted "bike hubs."
 Ensure that the bike hub planned for Silver Spring opens simultaneously with the PL.

 A new model to consider is the Los Angeles MTA's Bike Hub program.
 The first was at the El Monte Regional Bus Station, which is the largest local transit bus station outside of the East Coast and Chicago ("A parking garage for bicycles just opened at El Monte Bus Station," San Gabriel Valley Tribune).